MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Can I roll back to a previous version?

 Currently, only higher solution versions can be deployed or imported.
-As a work-around, admins download the artifact from the pipelines host, increment the solution version in the solution.xml file, then manually import it to the target environment.
+As a work-around, admins download the artifact from the pipelines host, increment the solution version in the solution.xml file, then manually import it into the target environment.

 ### Can I set retention policies for pipelines data?